Amalfi Coast Bucket List: 25 Best Things to Do

 A cliffside dinner in Positano with the sea below and the lights of the town reflected in the water is one of those experiences that earns the Amalfi Coast its reputation as one of the most romantic destinations in the world.
 La Tagliata in the hills above Positano serves a multi-course feast of whatever is fresh that day — the taxi ride up is worth it for the panoramic views alone.
 Il Ritrovo is the more accessible alternative with outstanding pasta and coast views.

-Tip: Book days in advance — the best restaurants in Positano fill completely in peak season.
+Tip: Book days in advance in peak season, when the best-known restaurants in Positano can be fully reserved.
 If you arrive without a reservation, ask about cancellations around 6pm.

 22. Visit the Ancient Town of Scala